This guide was updated December 2019.

 4. Are you a casual browser or a power user?

-Here’s the crucial question: are you one of those people who just use the phone for calls and texts, the odd email, website search and ordering an Uber?
+Here’s the crucial question: are you one of those people who just uses a phone for calls and texts, the odd email, website searching and ordering an Uber?
 Or are you on your phone for hours each day watching videos, instant messaging, gaming and flitting between your war chest of apps?

 So what are the features that will make the difference for the power users?
-They include display quality, screen size, processor performance, battery life, storage capacity and accessibility features.
+They include display quality, screen size, processor performance, battery life and fast charging ability, storage capacity and accessibility features.

 For the display, an AMOLED or retina display with high dynamic range will offer the best experience for watching Netflix or YouTube videos and seeing those Instagrams the way they were intended.
-Make sure it is a display that will deliver a bright, crisp image in sunlight.
-You also want a high-resolution screen, ideally Quad-HD or higher.
+That said, the difference between LCD and OLED displays on the iPhone 11 and iPhone 11 Pro respectively is all in the eye of the beholder.
+There really isn’t that much in it, unless you are watching a lot of videos on your phone.
+Either way, make sure it is a display that will deliver a bright, crisp image in sunlight.
+You also want a high-resolution screen, ideally Quad-HD or higher (here’s an explainer on smartphone displays).

-A powerful processor, such as the A11 powering the iPhone, or the Snapdragon 855 in the Samsung Galaxy S10+, will make a big difference for the power user.
+A powerful processor, such as the A13 Bionic powering the iPhone 11, or the Snapdragon 855 in the Samsung Galaxy S10+, will make a big difference for the power user.
 Booting and closing apps will be faster, video will load more quickly, games will run smoother and newer features like augmented reality will require good processor performance.

-You’ll want to augment that processor with a decent amount of memory to accommodate your heavy multi-tasking – at least 64GB of RAM.
+You’ll want to augment that processor with a decent amount of memory storage to accommodate your heavy multitasking – at least 64GB of RAM (which is standard with iPhones, but ideally 128GB as a minimum).

 If you are unlocking your phone dozens or hundreds of times a day, accessibility features such as facial recognition or a fingerprint scanner will be a big time-saver.
 Thankfully, these features are increasingly available in mid-market phones.